jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CC 15 New investment assets: change of use
 When this section applies
-(1) This section applies if a person that has deducted an amount for a new investment asset under section DI 5 (New investment asset deduction) subsequently changes the use of the asset such that the percentage of deductible use of the asset under subpart DA (General rules) would change, applying apportionment to the permissions and limitations applicable for section DI 5.
+(1) This section applies, for a person and a new investment asset, when— (a) the person has deducted an amount (the deducted DI 5 amount) for expenditure incurred in acquiring the asset under section DI 5 (New investment asset deduction) for an income year; and
+  (b) the person changes their use of the asset in a subsequent income year; and (c) the change of use means the amount of the deduction the person would have been allowed under section DI 5 if the section were applied as if the income year were the income year in which the change of use occurs is less than the deducted DI 5 amount.
-When this section does not apply: less than 25% change in deductible use (2) This section does not apply if, for the asset, the amount given by the following formula, expressed as a percentage, is less than 25%:1 − (new use ÷ previous use).
+When this section does not apply: less than 25% change in use (2) This section does not apply when the amount calculated using the following formula, expressed as a percentage, is less than 25%:1 − (new DI 5 deduction ÷ existing DI 5 deduction).
 Income
-(3) The person has, for the asset, an amount of income equal to the amount calculated by the following formula:DI 5 deduction − (new use ÷ previous use × DI 5 deduction).
+(3) The person has an amount of income equal to the amount calculated using the following formula:existing DI 5 deduction − new DI 5 deduction.
+Items in formulas
-Definition of items in formulas in subsections (2) and (3) (4) In the formulas in subsections (2) and (3),—
+(4) In the formulas in subsections (2) and (3),—
-  (a) new use is the new percentage of deductible use under subpart DA for the asset, applying apportionment to the permissions and limitations applicable for section DI 5, expressed as a decimal:
-  (b) previous use is the previous percentage of deductible use under subpart DA for the asset, applying apportionment to the permissions and limitations applicable for section DI 5, expressed as a decimal:
+  (a) new DI 5 deduction is the amount the person would have been allowed as a deduction under section DI 5 if the section were applied as if the income year referred to in the section were the income year in which the change of use occurs:
-  (c) DI 5 deduction is—
+  (b) existing DI 5 deduction is,—
-    (i) the amount of the deduction under section DI 5 for the previous use, if subparagraph (ii) does not apply:
+    (i) if subparagraph (ii) does not apply, the deducted DI 5 amount:
-    (ii) the amount given by the terms in the round brackets in the formula in subsection (3) the previous time this section applied to the asset, if this section previously applied to the asset.
+    (ii) if this section has previously been applied to the asset, the amount that was the new DI 5 deduction amount in the formula on the preceding application of this section.
 Relationship with subject matter
-(5) For an item that is depreciable property, the amount of income under subsection (3) increases the item’s adjusted tax value for the purposes of section EE 48(1)﻿(a) (Effect of disposal or event).
+(5) For an asset that is depreciable property, the amount of income under subsection (3) increases the asset’s adjusted tax value for the purposes of section EE 48(1)﻿(a) (Effect of disposal or event).
-ExampleThomas buys a new yacht for $100,000 that he begins using in the 2025–26 income year.
-He reduces the base used for determining depreciation by $20,000.
-He determines that 90% business use is a reasonable basis for apportionment.
-He claims $18,000 as a deduction, which is 90% of $20,000.
+Example 1Thomas buys a new yacht for $100,000 that he begins using in the 2025–26 income year.
+He determines that the yacht will be used 90% of the time for business use and chooses to claim a new investment asset deduction on this basis.
+He therefore claims $18,000 as a new investment asset deduction, which is 90% of the full $20,000 deduction that was available to him under section DI 5.
+However, he reduces the cost or adjusted tax value used for determining depreciation of the yacht by $20,000 in accordance with section DI 6.
 In the 2026–27 income year, he only uses the yacht 40% of the time for business.
-This is a reduction in business use from 90% to 40%.
-Had Thomas taken the Investment Boost deduction using the apportionment in the 2026–27 income year, he would have been entitled to claim just $8,000.
+This is a change of use of 25% or more.
+Had Thomas taken the new investment asset deduction in the 2026–27 income year, he would only have been entitled to claim $8,000, being 40% of the full deduction available.
 Thomas must return income of $10,000 ($18,000 − $8,000) in the 2026–27 income year.
 The asset’s adjusted tax value is increased by $10,000 accordingly.
+Example 2Adam buys a commercial property, comprising land and a commercial building, for $15 million in the 2025–26 income year.
+The cost of the building is $10 million.
+He claims $2 million as a new investment asset deduction in that income year, and the cost or adjusted tax value of the building is reduced to $8 million.
+In the 2027–28 income year, Adam decides to rent out the top floor of the building as residential accommodation.
+This constitutes 25% of the floor space of the building.
+This is a change of use of 25% or more.
+Had Adam taken the new investment asset deduction in the 2027–28 income year, the building would only have been a new investment asset to the extent of the 75% of the building that was not a dwelling.
+Therefore, Adam would only have been able to claim a new investment asset deduction of $1.5 million, being 75% of the full deduction available.
+Adam must return income of $500,000 ($2 million − $1.5 million) in the 2027–28 income year.
+The adjusted tax value of the building is increased by $500,000 accordingly.

 ### Subpart CD — Income from equity